maekitalo/tntnet/doc/quick-start-guide.markdown

 This quick start guide includes:

- * how to install tntnet
+ * How to install tntnet
- * build and run your first application
+ * Build and run your first application
- * explanation of this first application
+ * Explanation of this first application
- * further reading
+ * Further reading

 Tntnet is developed and tested on Linux.
 It is known to run on Sun Solaris, IBM AIX and freeBSD.